Ragitron/World-Anvil/Philosophy/societies-and-types.md

 ## Sources and External Sources

-[^rampant]: The [Rampant](../Species/rampant.md) were an alien species that had spread through the Galaxy and in their expansion devoured the remains of the Second empire.
+[^rampant]: The [Rampant](../Species/rampant.md) were an alien species that had spread through the Galaxy and in their expansion devoured the remains of the Second Empire.